 Those receiving cancer treatment, especially to the head and neck regions, are very likely to suffer from dry mouth at some point.
 The associated procedures are highly toxic to other parts of the body.
 Those with Sjögren disease are likewise almost sure to suffer from xerostomia.

 Over 400 OTC and prescription drugs commonly sold in the US can lead to or speed up the development of dry mouth.
 This side effect is linked to antidepressants, painkillers, antihistamines, decongestants, and more.
-Dry mouth is even more likely to occur if someone ingests a mixture of those regularly.
+Dry mouth is even more likely to occur if someone regularly ingests a mixture of those substances.

 Symptoms of dry mouth